 - Ibuprofen and antibiotics (These are over \$1 per pill so any amount you bring will be helpful)

 - Composite

 - Bond agent

 - Micro brushes

 - Composite placement instruments

-- · Periosteal elevators
+- Periosteal elevators

 - Surgical instruments of choice (if doing surgery)

 - Upper molar forceps of your choice or any forceps you can't get along without

 - 3-0 gut sutures and needle holders. (there were many surgical scissors)

 - Fluoride Varnish (as much as you can bring)

 - Disposable prophy angles and prophy paste.

 - Ultrasonic scaler and inserts

-- · Scalers your hygienist loves
+- Scalers your hygienist loves

 - Topical anesthetic

-- Lidocaine 2% 1:100,000 was available (bring what you would like otherwise)
+- Lidocaine (bring what you would like to use)

 - A few dental syringes and your needles of choice.

 - Caviwipes

+- · Office supplies like scissors, Sharpies and duct tape YOU'LL BE GLAD YOU HAVE IT!